dev-opus/icp-gengen/README.md

 # icp-gengen

-icp-gengen is an AI powered image-to-text context generator.
-This decentralized application lets users upload pictures and get human-like context from google's gemini-1.5-flash AI model, pin the uploaded image to the IPFS cloud (via) pinata and store the generated context and pinned image url on the ICP blockchain.
-Users can also browse through other users generated contexts on the **explore** page.
+**icp-gengen** is an AI-powered image-to-text context generator.
+This decentralized application lets users upload pictures and get human-like context from google's **gemini-1.5-flash** AI model, pin the uploaded image to the IPFS cloud via **Pinata** and store the generated context and pinned image url on the ICP blockchain.
+Users can also browse other user-generated contexts on the **explore** page.

 ## Functionalities